zollty-org/zollty-mvc/README.md

 #### 2. Lightweight MVC Framework support RESTful web service （Easy and very efficient）

-Only **one jar**, much more lightweight than Spring and Struts Framework!
+Only **one jar**, much more lightweight than Spring and Struts Framework! 强调一下：速度飞快！

 Support REST-ful, nice url customization.
 Its URI matching algorithm is very efficient, tens times faster than AntPathMather (which Spring used).